BUILD

 The source-first release is pre-1.0 and unaudited, but these mechanisms are real enough to build against.
 Native code is still trusted by admission; hosted federation and production hardening come later.

-The roadmap tracks the status of each of these →
+The roadmap tracks the status of each →

 QUICKSTART